cockroachdb/pebble/docs/RFCS/20220112_pebble_sstable_format_versions.md

 Pebble and reset the version counter to v1.

-The following initial versions will correspond to the following new Pebble
+The following initial versions will correspond to the following new Pebble features, that have yet to be introduced to Cockroach clusters as of the time of writing:
-features:

 - Version 1: block property collectors (block properties are encoded into the block index)
-- Version 2: range key (a new block is present in the table for range keys).
+- Version 2: range keys (a new block is present in the table for range keys).

 Subsequent alterations to the SSTable format should only increment the _Pebble version number_.
 It should be noted that backported RocksDB table format